-According to the model shown in Figure 2 a measured HRIR sequence will be conformed by the superposition of several damped sinusoidals (which are the impulse response of the resonator), appearing scaled by a magnitude factor ρ_i and delayed by a latency τ_i . ($\tau_1 = 0$).
+2.2 HRIR decomposition for the determination of pinna model parameters several damped sinusoidals (since the resonator will provide that kind of signal as response to an impulse), appearing scaled by a magnitude factor ρ_i and delayed by a latency $\tau{i.}$ ($\tau_1 = 0$).
 Therefore the magnitude factors and delays needed for the model will become apparent if the original measured HRIR sequence is decomposed into a number of scaled (ρ_i) and delayed (τ_i) damped sinusoids.